rauc/rauc/docs/advanced.rst

   Since 1.8, RAUC also supports the alternative `desync
   <https://github.com/folbricht/desync>`_ written in Go.

-  For compatiblitiy and comparison with RAUC's built-in streaming support, refer to :ref:`sec-casync-vs-streaming`.
+  For compatibility and comparison with RAUC's built-in streaming support, refer to :ref:`sec-casync-vs-streaming`.

 Using the Content-Addressable Data Synchronization tool `casync` for updating